captainrobbo/wikijstest/manuals/cms/distance-scoring.md

 Fill in the fields as follows:
 **Event**: Choose the relevant event within your competition that you want to implement a scoring method for.
 **Name**: Choose the name of your category.
 For example, if this was a X-Country event with 4 races, this could be Open Race 1 W35-W44.
 So this would be implementating a scoring system for females in the 35-44 age group category within race 1.
+The name is used to calculate a friendly *slug* or URL component, so the page for this scoring table would be *<competition>/scores/open-race-1-w35-w45*

 **Subtitle**: This is another user-defined field that appears underneath the **Name** of the event when viewing the results.
 **Filter categories**: Choose the categories (user-defined when loading in *Events* and *Competitors*) that this scoring system will affect.
 Based on the **Name** of the system above, this would be W35 & W40, meaning any female competitors between age of 35 and 44 (before they hit W45 age group).
 **Filter genders**: Choose from the drop-down which gender you want the scoring to affect.
 In this example, we would choose Ladies, as it is only for Women (W35-W44).